James Pleasants: Slavery

+This James Pleasants was not a lawyer directly involved in that legal case, though it may have contributed to his naming of his Goochland plantation.
+Federal census records confirm he enslaved 17 people in Goochland County in 1810, 18 people in Goochland County in 1820 and 16 people in Goochland County in 1830.

+Death and legacy

+Pleasants died at Contention on November 9, 1836.
+He was buried on his estate.
+His brother-in-law and law partner, Eugene C. Massie, named his son James Pleasants Massie after Pleasants.
+The name has been handed down now to a total of four generations.

 His son John Hampden Pleasants (1797–1846) founded the Richmond Whig newspaper, married twice, and later died in a duel with Thomas Ritchie, Jr.

 Pleasants is the namesake of a residence hall at William and Mary.
 Pleasants County, West Virginia, was named after him in 1851.